 It’s finally time.
-You got your degree, you’ve stockpiled your continuing ed, your location is secured, and you’ve even picked out your paint colors.
-Now all you need is a practice name.
+You got your degree, you’ve stockpiled your continuing ed, your dental office location is secured, and you’ve even picked out your paint colors.
+Now all you need is a dental practice name.
 That should be the easy part, right?
 Well, maybe not, especially if you want to use it to your advantage in your future dental marketing.
 Naming your practice can be like naming your baby.
 With a mere four weeks left in my pregnancy, I can attest to the fact it’s no simple task.
 Over the last eight months there has been no shortage of suggestions made to us, but in the end – when we’re in the delivery room – the decision will be ours and ours alone.
 (And ok, maybe my vote counts just a little bit more since I’m the one who has to go through the labor.)

 Should I use my name?